Infinite Arms Bandit: Optimality via Confidence Bounds: Introduction

 Good performances and optimality has also been achieved by Bayesian approaches to the multi-armed bandit problem, see Berry and Fridstedt (1985), Gittins (1989) and Thompson (1933) for early groundwork on the Bayesian approach, and Korda, Kaufmann and Munos (2013) for more recent advances.

-In this paper we show how the confidence bound method can be extended to the infinite arms bandit problem to achieve optimality.
-Adjustments are made to account for the infinite arms that are available, in particular the specification of a target mean that we desire from our best arm, and a mechanism to reject weak arms quickly.
-For each arm a lower confidence bound of its mean is computed, using only information on the sample mean and standard deviation of its rewards.
-We play an arm as long as its confidence bound is below the target mean.
-If it is above, then a new arm is played in the next trial.
+In this paper we show how the confidence bound method can be applied on the infinite arms bandit problem.
+We call this new procedure confidence bound target (CBT).
+Like the UCB algorithm for finite number of arms, in CBT a confidence bound is computed for each arm.
+What is different in CBT is that we specify an additional target value.
+We compare the confidence bound of an arm against the target value to decide whether to play an arm further, or to discard it and play a new arm.

-We start with the smallest possible regret that an infinite arms bandit algorithm can achieve, as the number of rewards goes to infinity.
-This is followed by the target mean selection of the confidence bound target (CBT) algorithm to achieve this regret.
-The optimal target mean depends only on the prior distribution of the arm means and not on the reward distributions.
+We derive a universal regret lower bound that applies to all infinite arms bandit algorithms.
+We then proceed to show how to choose the target value in CBT so as to achieve the regret lower bound.
+This optimal target depends only on the prior distribution of the arm means and not on the reward distributions.
 That is the reward distributions need not be specified and optimality is still achieved.

-In the absence of information on the prior, we show how to adapt via empirical determination of the target mean.
-Regret guarantees of empirical CBT, relative to the baseline lower bound, are provided.
+To handle the situation in which the prior is not available, we provide an empirical version of CBT in which the target value is computed empirically.
 Numerical studies on Bernoulli rewards and on a URL dataset show that CBT and empirical CBT outperform their competitors.

+In a related continuum-armed bandit problem, there are uncountably infinite number of arms.
+Each arm is indexed by a known parameter $\theta$ and has rewards with mean $f(\theta)$, where $f$ is an unknown continuous function.
+For solutions to the problem of maximizing the expected sum of rewards, see Agrawal (1995b), Kleinberg (2005), Auer, Ortner and Szepesvari (2007), Cope (2009) and Tyagi and G\"artner (2013).

+A modern development in the finite arms bandit problem is the study of the contextual bandit, with covariates present to help in the choice of optimal arms.
+For references on this see for example Yang and Zhu (2002), Wang, Kulkarni and Poor (2005), Goldenshluger and Zeevi (2013), Perchet and Rigollet (2013) and Slivkins (2014).

 The layout of the paper is as follows.
-In Section 2 we review a number of infinite arms bandit algorithms and describe CBT.
-In Section~3 we motivate why a particular choice of the target mean leads to the smallest regret and state the optimality results.
-In Section 4 we introduce an empirical version of CBT to tackle unknown priors and explain intuitively why it works.
-In Section~5 we perform numerical studies.
-In Sections 6--7 we prove the optimality of CBT.
+In Section 2 we provide the set-up for the infinite arms bandit problem.
+In Section~3 we review the infinite arms bandit literature.
+In Section~4 we describe CBT.
+In Section 5 we motivate why the chosen target of CBT leads to the regret lower bound, and state the optimality of CBT.
+In Section 6 we introduce an empirical version of CBT to tackle unknown priors and explain why it works.
+In Section~7 we perform numerical studies.
+In Section 8 we summarize a supplementary document to this paper.